alexander171294/web-poker/README.md

 * Mobile frontend.
 * Desktop frontend (with electronJS)
 * rank system
-* Servers Administration/Deployer tool (as jboss of redhat style but in this case working... xD)
+* Servers Administration/Deployer tool (as jboss (of redhat) but in this case working... xD)

 # Architecture